Oxymetaphoric/milestone_project_3/README.md

 1. while writing the profile page, I encountered a bug where the browser would autofill the new password box, I solved this by changing the type of input to text from password and processing it as a passwor
 2. while working on the Add Game functionality, I encountered a bug where the date would only validate if given in a specific format.
 I solved this by implementing a datepicker that submits to the from in the correct format
+3. getting the conditional checks to correctly display contextually relevent buttons
 -------------------------------
 --------------------------------
 --------------------------------